lizmat/articles/cases-of-UPPER-8.md

  0 nqp::getattr(obj,Foo,'$!bar') = :$bar if possible
  1 nqp::getattr(obj,Foo,'$!bar') = 42 if not set
 ```
+Note that there are two steps:
+- assign value of named argument "bar" to the attribute "$!bar" if specified
+- assign value `42` to $!bar if it has not been set yet

 Now, if we add a `BUILD` method to it:
 ```raku
 class Foo {